 The pulmonologists at Tampa General Hospital diagnose and treat many diseases and disorders of the lungs and respiratory system.
-TGH is ranked as one of the Nation's Best Hospital for Pulmonology & Lung Surgery by U.S. News & World Report for 2022-23.
+TGH is ranked as One of the Nation's Best Hospital for Pulmonology & Lung Surgery by U.S. News & World Report for 2023-24.
 We also rank as High Performing for Chronic Obstructive Pulmonary Disease (COPD).

 We provide ever-evolving world-class care to our patients because of our:

 We specialize in surgical treatment for pulmonary and lung diseases.
 We perform the region's most thoracic surgeries and the most complex thoracic procedures in the state of Florida, while providing some of the best outcomes for our patients.

 In fact, our survival rates and patient experience exceed national benchmarks.
 As a result, Tampa General Hospital is recognized by U.S. News & World Report as one of the top 10% in the nation for Pulmonology & Lung Surgery.

 Learn more about our Advanced Lung Disease and Transplant Center.

 Our team includes pulmonologists, cardiologists, surgeons, nurses, respiratory therapists, critical care specialists and other medical professionals, which ensures our patients receive all-encompassing, high-quality care.